 On July 27, 2022, the Company consummated the closing of a private placement (the "July 2022 Private Placement"), pursuant to the terms and conditions of the Securities Purchase Agreement, dated July 25, 2022 (the "July 2022 Purchase Agreement"), by and among the Company and certain purchasers named on the signature pages thereto (the "Purchasers").
-At the closing of the July 2022 Private Placement, the Company issued (i) 700,000 shares of common stock (the "Shares"); (ii) pre-funded warrants (the "July 2022 Pre-Funded Warrants") to purchase an aggregate of 3,300,000 shares of common stock, (iii) Series A Preferred Investment Options to purchase an aggregate of 4,000,000 shares of common stock (the "Series A Preferred Investment Options"); and (iv) Series B Preferred Investment Options to purchase an aggregate of 4,000,000 shares of common stock (the "Series B Preferred Investment Options", and, collectively with the Shares, the Pre-Funded Warrants, and the Series A Preferred Investment Options, the "Securities").
+At the closing of the July 2022 Private Placement, the Company issued (i) 700,000 shares of common stock (the "Shares"); (ii) pre-funded warrants (the "July 2022 Pre-Funded Warrants") to purchase an aggregate of 3,300,000 shares of common stock, (iii) Series A Preferred Investment Options to purchase an aggregate of 4,000,000 shares of common stock (the "Series A Preferred Investment Options"); and (iv) Series B Investment Options to purchase an aggregate of 4,000,000 shares of common stock (the "Series B Preferred Investment Options"), and, collectively with the Shares, the Pre-Funded Warrants, and the Series A Preferred Investment Options, the "Securities").
 The purchase price of each Share and associated Series A Preferred Investment Option and Series B Preferred Investment Option was \$5.00 and the purchase price of each Pre-Funded Warrant and associated Series A Preferred Investment Option was \$4.9999.

-As compensation to Wainwright, as the exclusive placement agent in connection with the July 2022 Offering, the Company also issued to designees of the Wainwright preferred investment options to purchase up to 240,000 shares of common stock ("July 2022 Placement Options").
+As compensation to H.C.
+Wainwright & Co., LLC in consideration for serving as the placement agent in connection with the July 2022 Offering (the "Placement Agent"), the Company issued Placement Agent preferred investment options to purchase up to 240,000 shares of common stock ("July 2022 Placement Options").
 The July 2022 Placement Options have substantially the same terms as the Series A Preferred Investment Options, except that the July 2022 Placement Options have an exercise price equal to \$6.25 per share and expire on the third anniversary from the date of the commencement of sales in the July 2022 Offering.